Is It Worth Getting a Doctorate in Education (EdD)?

 There may be some EdD programs that do not require you to first get your master’s degree.
 However, in most cases, prerequisites for a doctorate in education include a master’s degree from an accredited college or university, some years of classroom teaching and/or relevant leadership work and a minimum GPA.

-Requirements and coursework will vary from program to program.
-You will need to contact individual schools to find out what specific doctorate of education program requirements they have.
+Requirements and coursework vary by program.
+You will need to contact individual schools to learn their specific Doctor of Education program requirements.

 How Many Years Is a Doctoral Degree in Education?

 Once you have decided that an EdD is for you, you might be wondering, “How long does it take to obtain a Doctor of Education?”
 Generally speaking, it takes students about three to four years to earn a doctorate of education.
 Some curricula are weekend-based to accommodate working professionals.
-Online EdD programs can sometimes be completed in as little as 32 months and provide flexibility for busy working students.
-Often, school years are divided into summer, fall and spring semesters.
+Some online programs are also designed with an accelerated path; for example, certain schools advertise completion in around 32 months, while other part-time online/weekend formats may take three to five years, depending on pacing and dissertation progress.

 What Are Alternatives to an Education Doctorate?